adrigispen/exercise-todo-app/README.md

 # Todo App

 Basic full-stack todo app using TypeScript, React, and Node.js.
-While the original requirements specified C# and MAUI, this implementation uses technologies I'm more familiar with
+While the original requirements specified C# and MAUI, this implementation uses technologies I'm more familiar with.

 ## Stack

 ### Backend

 - TypeScript
 - Express
 - TypeBox for runtime validation
 - Jest for testing

 ### Frontend

 - React with TypeScript
 - Styled Components for styling
 - RTK Query for API state management
 - Redux Toolkit for state management

 ## Features

 - Create todos with title and description (first 50 chars become title)
 - Toggle todo completion status
 - Delete todos